derekrbracy/dend-project-1/README.md

 **Dimension tables** describe business entities—the things you model.
 Entities can include products, people, places, and concepts including time itself.
 The most consistent table you'll find in a star schema is a date dimension table.
 A dimension table contains a key column (or columns) that acts as a unique identifier, and descriptive columns.

-**Fact Tables** store observations or events, store observations or events, and can be sales orders, stock balances, exchange rates, temperatures, etc. A fact table contains dimension key columns that relate to dimension tables, and numeric measure columns.
+**Fact Tables** store observations or events, and can be sales orders, stock balances, exchange rates, temperatures, etc. A fact table contains dimension key columns that relate to dimension tables, and numeric measure columns.
 The dimension key columns determine the dimensionality of a fact table, while the dimension key values determine the granularity of a fact table.
 For example, consider a fact table designed to store sale targets that has two dimension key columns Date and ProductKey.
 It's easy to understand that the table has two dimensions.
 The granularity, however, can't be determined without considering the dimension key values.
 In this example, consider that the values stored in the Date column are the first day of each month.
 In this case, the granularity is at month-product level.

 ### Fact Table